Isaac-rosdail/webdev-3d-website/README.md

-# webdev-3Dsite
+# 3D Printing Introduction
+A beginner's introduction website to 3D printing created as part of a web development class.

-# 3D Printing Website (WebDev Class Project)
+# 3D Printing Website (Web Dev Class Project)
-This is a class project created to demonstrate web development skills.
 The website focuses on the topic of 3D printing, featuring an overview of the technology, its applications, and benefits.
-The site is fully responsive and designed with accessibility in mind.

 # Features
 - Informational pages about 3D printing.